Table of Contents

 The response_type

-parameter must be set to code
+request parameter is set to code

-1. shall use the authorization code grant described in [RFC6749]
+1. shall use the authorization code grant described in [RFC6749];

 The code_challenge

-parameter must be set and the code_challenge_method
+request parameter must be set and the code_challenge_method

-parameter must be set to S256
+request parameter must be set to S256

-3. shall use PKCE [RFC7636] with S256 as the code challenge method
+3. shall use PKCE [RFC7636] with

 redirect_uri

-8. shall not transmit authorization responses over unencrypted network connections, and, to this end, shall not allow redirect URIs that use the "http" scheme except for native clients that use Loopback Interface Redirection as described in [RFC8252], Section 7.3,
+parameter in pushed authorization requests8. shall not transmit authorization responses over unencrypted network connections, and, to this end, shall not allow redirect URIs that use the "http" scheme except for native clients that use loopback interface Redirection as described in Section 7.3 of [RFC8252];

-POST /par HTTP/1.1
+POST /oauth/par HTTP/1.1

 Host: server.example.com